-Always address your letter to the relevant person – many ads will tell you exactly who to address in your covering letter but if it isn’t clear be sure to call up and find out.
+Always address your letter to the relevant person – many ads will tell you exactly who to address in your cover letter but if it isn’t clear be sure to call up and find out.
 Not only does this show initiative, but putting the right person’s name at the top of your letter also looks so much better than ‘To whom it may concern’ or ‘Dear Sir/Madam’.
-Also sign off in the correct fashion – if you have opened with the recipient’s name, finish with ‘Yours sincerely’.
+Also, sign off in the correct fashion – if you have opened with the recipient’s name, finish with ‘Yours sincerely’.
 However, if you have begun with ‘Dear Sir’, then you’ll want to end the letter with ‘Yours faithfully’.

 Keep it fresh

-Write a new covering letter for each job application.
+Write a new cover letter for each job application.
 As tempting as it might be to re-use a standard template for each new application, you won’t be making the most of your chance to impress your prospective employer if you fail to tailor the letter to that specific position.
-And besides, if you send off a letter and forget to change the name/company from your last template then the place you’re applying to will be on to you straight away – and if they feel that you’re too lazy to write a unique covering letter, they’re unlikely to see you as a viable candidate.
+And besides, if you send off a letter and forget to change the name/company from your last template then the place you’re applying to will be on to you straight away – and if they feel that you’re too lazy to write a unique cover letter, they’re unlikely to see you as a viable candidate.